Michael Lumb (footballer): Fremad Amager

 On 10 January 2022, Lumb signed a deal for the rest of the season with Danish 1st Division club Fremad Amager.
 He made his competitive debut for the club on 19 February in a 1–1 away draw against Jammerbugt as a starter at left-back.
 His first goal for the club came on 13 May, slotting home a low cross from a corner kick to deliver the 1–0 winner against HB Køge.

 On 7 March 2023, Lumb confirmed that he had decided to retire.
 His contract with Fremad Amager was therefore terminated.

 Later career

 Two weeks after he announced his retirement, he came out of retirement again, when he agreed to play for Denmark Series club Holbæk B&I. In July 2023, Lumb then moved to Brønshøj Boldklub.

 At the end of December 2023, Holbæk B&I confirmed that Lumb had returned to the club.

 In December 2024, it was announced that Lumb would be joining BK Avarta from 2025, where he had been hired as part of the coaching staff and was also enrolled as part of the squad should the need arise.
+In July 2025, Lumb joined BK Frem as an assistant coach.
+On 9 January 2026, the club announced his departure.